Richard-Burd/react-redux-portfolio-project/README.md

               } else { updateAirframe }
 x.) make the "const showAirframe = () => {}" in "Airframe.js" a separate component

+x.) setup the backend so that when you create a new airframe, you also create it's
+    attitude, PID, and plugins parameters set to null.

 ## Instructions for Setting up Backend API for Final Portfolio Project